 Ian grew up on a retired 30-acre farm in a small town in Maine, which instilled in him an enormous love of the outdoors and a deep respect for our environment.
 As a Los Angeles resident, Ian relishes opportunities to get out of the city and the into vast and diverse California wilderness.
 Ian is a graduate of Emerson College and is currently a J.D. candidate at the UCLA School of Law.

 Why are you a strategist for good?

 “When I was a kid, I wanted to be an ad copywriter.
-I loved to make people laugh – to think of something really clever and different.
-It wasn’t until college, when I had a part time job as a canvasser on a political campaign, that I discovered that everything I loved about writing and joking was present in the world of advocacy, too.
-Only, when you came up with a great new way of communicating something in a campaign, the difference lasted a lot longer than a laugh (though laughs are still really important!).”
+It wasn’t until college, when I had a part time job as a canvasser on a political campaign, that I discovered that everything I loved about writing and comedy was present in the world of advocacy, too.
+Only, when you came up with a great new way of communicating something in a campaign, the difference lasted a lot longer.”

 Who is your intellectual crush?

-“Mary Bonauto, Civil Rights Project Director at Gay & Lesbian Advocates & Defenders.
-Mary is now increasingly famous for delivering the oral arguments before the United States Supreme Court in the groundbreaking case that made the freedom to marry for same-sex couples the law of the land.
-I first met Mary back in 2007 a few years after she had won the nation’s first state supreme court case upholding the right of same-sex couples to marry.
-I am struck by three things about Mary: one, her ability to laser-focus on a goal and ensure that everything she is doing serves it; two, how quickly she shares and redistributes credit; and, three, how you simply can’t ignore her quieter-than-average voice, which is enchanting.
+“Mary Bonauto, civil rights project director at Gay & Lesbian Advocates & Defenders, and the woman who argued the freedom to marry before the United States Supreme Court.
+I am struck by three things about Mary: one, her ability to laser-focus on a goal; two, how quickly she shares and redistributes credit; and, three, how you simply can’t ignore her quieter-than-average voice, which is enthralling.
 When Mary speaks, people listen.”